-The 8 Best Proofpoint Competitors & Alternatives in 2024
+The 8 Best Proofpoint Competitors & Alternatives in 2026

-Where Proofpoint’s Insider Threat Platform Falls Short
+Where Proofpoint Falls Short

 Proofpoint’s DLP and Insider Threat Management (ITM) solutions are designed to mitigate risks from within an organization.
 However, the platform does not meet the needs of all enterprises, particularly in terms of real-time response and comprehensive monitoring capabilities.

 • No Geolocation Tracking.
 The platform does not offer geolocation tracking for device monitoring, which can be a critical oversight in scenarios where knowing a device’s location is key to identifying unauthorized access or data breaches.
+For distributed workforces operating across multiple regions, location-based context adds an important layer of risk assessment.

-The Best Proofpoint Alternatives to Consider
+The 8 Best Proofpoint Alternatives to Consider

 Here are the eight Proofpoint alternatives we’ll cover in-depth in this post.